vegidio/mediasim/README.md

 ### Dependencies

-In order to build this project you will need the following dependencies installed in your computer:
+To build this project, you will need the following dependencies installed in your computer:

 - [Golang](https://go.dev/doc/install)
 - [Task](https://taskfile.dev/installation/)